Prerequisites: Graduate standing is required.

 Description: The earth as a system and the "real world" applications of fundamental physical science processes in this system.
 Interaction of energy and matter in the geosphere, in the hydrosphere, and in the atmosphere.
 The earth's relationships to the sun, moon, and other astronomical objects in the solar system.

-Prerequisites: 12 hrs biological sciences or related fields including BIOS 320 or permission
+Prerequisites: 12 hrs biological sciences or related fields including BIOS 320

 Description: Spatial arrangements of ecosystems, the interaction among component ecosystems through the flow of energy, materials and organisms, and alteration of this structure through natural or anthropogenic forces.